Online AA Zoom Meetings Skyrocket

 - Disconnect from the meeting by hanging up

-Groups are bonded by a common struggle and a mission to help support each other’s sobriety and enrich their personal recovery from alcoholism.
+Groups share a common struggle and a mission to help support each other’s sobriety and enrich their recovery from alcoholism.

 When Bill Wilson and Dr. Bob Smith founded Alcoholics Anonymous in 1935, they likely couldn’t have imagined virtual gatherings.

 Zoom has come under fire for what some experts believe are lax security policies.
-Recent hacks has sent officials at Zoom scrambling to make their platform more secure.
+Recent hacks have sent officials at Zoom scrambling to make their platform more secure.

 In response to criticism, engineers at the company have stopped developing any new features for the software.
 They have shifted their focus to tightening privacy and security protocols.

-As of April 4th 2020, all new meetings must be password protected.
+As of April 4th, 2020, all recent meetings must be password protected.

 - Zoom recently admitted their claim of “end to end encryption” was inaccurate